djtokey/DjToKey/docs/plugins.md

 SemVer in mind, so this means that after releasing first public version, public API will not change without major version change.

+The current version of PluginContracts API is 0.9.0.

 ## General plugins overview
 Plugins are class libraries (*.dll) built referencing `System.ComponentModel.Composition` and `Ktos.DjToKey.Plugins.Contracts` (in a specific version).
 The Composition is needed to mark exported objects and types.
-DjToKey will try only to load files with DLL extension from \plugins directory (relative to application), and from %LOCALAPPDATA%\DjToKey\plugins directory (not available yet, as of 0.3.1).
+DjToKey will try only to load files with DLL extension from \plugins directory (relative to the application), and from %LOCALAPPDATA%\DjToKey\plugins directory.

 ## Possible plugins
 There are a few category of plugins you can create:
-* Script objects
+* Script objects,
-* Script types
+* Script types,
-* Device handlers
+* Device handlers.

 ### Script objects
 You can add new objects which will be available to scripts run in DjToKey.